google/j2objc/docs/Arrays.md

 The "GetRef" functions are similar to "Get" functions, but return a pointer to the specified element.
 This allows faster access to read or modify the contents of an array using C expressions.
-Since this access has no range, bounds, or type checking, *it is critical that these functions be used carefully.*
+Since this access has no type checking, *it is critical that these functions be used carefully.*

 ### Object Arrays